 Head Lice Remedies

 To kill lice and their eggs (called nits), use lotions, creams, or shampoos from the drug store or prescribed by your doctor which are designed specifically for lice.
-Wash clothing, bedding, and brushes to prevent the spread of lice.
+You'll also need to use a comb to get rid of the nits.
+In some areas, lice are resistant to permethrin; check with your doctor about which treatment is best.
+Wash clothing, bedding, and brushes in hot water and dry in a hot dryer of dry clean to prevent the spread of lice.
 Check all household members, and treat everyone who has nits or lice.

 Fleas: Not for Pets Only

 Fleas are small, wingless, agile insects that live off the blood of their host -- and they don't just bite pets.
 They dine on people, too.

 Some people are very sensitive to flea bites -- but scratching can cause a wound or infection.
 The best solution is to get rid of fleas on pets and in your home.
 Keep pets out of your bed and be sure to vacuum rugs daily.
 Spray insecticides according to directions on infested areas.
 Consider using a veterinary approved insecticide on your pet.